Adin Hill: San Jose Sharks (2021–2022)

-On July 17, 2021, due to expansion draft considerations, Hill was traded by the Coyotes, along with the seventh-round pick to the Sharks in exchange for Josef Korenar and a second-round pick in the 2022 NHL Entry Draft.
+On July 17, 2021, due to expansion draft considerations, Hill was traded by the Coyotes, along with a seventh-round pick to the Sharks in exchange for Josef Kořenář and a second-round pick in the 2022 NHL entry draft.
 He signed a two-year contract with the Sharks on August 4, 2021.
 On November 9, 2021, he recorded a two-assist game in a 4–1 win over the Calgary Flames.